-ELGPN Policy Briefing 3
+ELGPN Policy Briefing 4

+3 May 2010

+Policy Briefing related to the topic of WP3:

 Coordination and cooperation: learning from EU experience

 John McCarthy

 There is very little comparative activity in the fields of education, training, employment and social inclusion at EU level that could inform and enrich the work of WP3 Coordination and Cooperation.
 The national forum for lifelong guidance concept is more a mechanism for national policy partnership and development than an end in itself and is mirrored at EU level by networks such as ELGPN itself and perhaps above all by the use of the Open Method of Coordination (OMC)1 that applies at all levels of EU policy development in education, training, employment and social inclusion and in the deliberations all EU representative committees for those fields.